kura-okubo/Julia_tips/README.md

 # Julia_tips
-Sharing pieces of scripts in Julia.
+Sharing pieces of script in Julia.